 It might be Skullfuck that took all the plaudits, and indeed was the track that brought Modulate to a big audience by being played to death on industrial dancefloors everywhere, but my favourite track is about as old as Skullfuck.
 Revolution is the rabble-rousing, sample-heavy call to arms that sounds absolutely immense live and on dancefloors, and somehow has never quite caught on like Skullfuck.

-A band that have always seemed to be hidden in the shadows of their peers, both in reality and metaphorically, just for a moment they took a little of the limelight here and created their best song full stop.
-A song about dark obsession, gently simmering fury and ice cold revenge, it’s such a tense song that you can almost hear Jonas Renkse shivering with anger as he calmly delivers the devastating vocal.
+A band that has always seemed to be hidden in the shadows of their peers, both in reality and metaphorically, just for a moment they took a little of the limelight here and created their best song full stop.
+A song about dark obsession, gently simmering fury and ice-cold revenge, it’s such a tense song that you can almost hear Jonas Renkse shivering with anger as he calmly delivers the devastating vocal.
 The song, remarkably, simply gets better and better before it fades out – the repeated refrain that closes the song out is just heartstoppingly sad.
 A new album is imminent, but the band are never, ever, going to top the clout of this.

-Botch Up and Die
+/Botch Up and Die

 Take old grindcore and metal tracks, put them in a blender with very, very angry breakcore, and you end up with something that we were amazed hadn’t been tried before.
 The album is reasonably short, exceptionally heavy, and surprisingly listenable, too.
 Part of the fun, of course, is working out the tracks that he sampled from, and good luck trying to headbang to most of it.
-This track in particular is the mighty opening track, with appears to start in mono, get quieter for a moment and burst into stereo (and about ten times louder than before) with no warning like a JCB crashing through your lounge wall.
+This track, in particular, is the mighty opening track, with appears to start in mono, get quieter for a moment and burst into stereo (and about ten times louder than before) with no warning like a JCB crashing through your lounge wall.
 In other words, it’s fucking awesome, and if played loud enough is pretty much guaranteed to annoy the neighbours.

 Some six years or so since the last album, dEUS reconvened for Pocket Revolution, and while I wasn’t a huge fan of all of the album (the album since, Vantage Point, is much better overall, IMHO), this opening track was quite possibly one of the bands very best moments – seven minutes that gradually, and almost imperceptibly, builds to an astonishing climax that creeps up on you in glorious fashion.
-Sadly, this band have never had the mainstream acceptance that they always deserved, but all that means in my view is that those of us who have kept the faith simply hold them as ever more precious.
+Sadly, this band have never had the mainstream acceptance that they always deserved, but all that means in my view is that those of us who have kept the faith simply hold them ever more precious.

-What Used To Be [Short Storm]
+/What Used To Be [Short Storm]

-What Used To Be EP
+/What Used To Be EP

 My track of the year for 2008, and with good reason – the first time a single MIAB track was successfully separated out from the lengthy narrative that has tied in all of their songs so far, making them, in the main, a far better “album” band rather than a “single” one.
 That all changed, though, with this edited release.
 Dispensing with the lengthy buildup that the eight-minute album version has, and by polishing the production somewhat – more than anything by removing much of the effects on the vocals that have long been the band’s sonic trademark – it turned this into a glittering dancefloor-friendly track that I’m pretty sure gained the band a whole host of new fans.